Workshop

 Visualise

 Most commonly, we put the explanatory variable on the x axis and the response variable on the y axis.
 A continuous response, particularly one that follows the normal distribution, is best summarised with the mean and the standard error.
-In my opinion, you should also show all the raw data points if possible.
+In my opinion, you should also show all the raw data points wherever possible.

 We are going to create a figure like this:

-In this figure, we have the data points themselves which are in seal
+In this figure, we have two dataframes:

 Here you will learn that dataframes and aesthetics can be specified within a geom_xxxx

-).
+.
 This is very useful if the geom only applies to some of the data you want to plot.

 ggplot()